HumanCompatibleAI/eirli/docs/source/reproduction_scripts.rst

     cd /path/to/eirli-git-repository  # change the path
     # -u and -n control the UID and the username inside the container, respectively.
+    # -d controls the start of the image name (e.g. -d foobar results in an
-    # You can change docker-hub-user if you want to push to your own Docker Hub
+    # image calleed "foobar/<something>").
+You can change this to your Docker
-    # account later on.
+    # Hub username if you want to push to Docker Hub later on.
-    ./cloud/build_docker.sh -u $UID -n $USER -p docker-hub-user
+    ./cloud/build_docker.sh -u $UID -n $USER -d docker-hub-user

 This may take a few minutes because it needs to install all the system-level and Python-level dependencies in the Docker image.
 The final Docker image will be